THE JOHN P CLAY GRADUATE SCHOLARSHIP

 Congratulations to Tara (Fabienne) Hathaway!

-The Queen’s College, University of Oxford is pleased to offer, beginning in Michaelmas Term 2018, a fully-funded graduate scholarship for up to a maximum of three years for a DPhil student in Oriental Studies whose research focuses on Manuscript and Text Cultures with a special focus on Sanskrit (including all areas, historical periods, and aspects of this field).
+Beginning in Michaelmas Term 2018, The Queen’s College, University of Oxford was pleased to offer, a fully-funded graduate scholarship for up to a maximum of three years for a DPhil student in Oriental Studies whose research focuses on Manuscript and Text Cultures with a special focus on Sanskrit (including all areas, historical periods, and aspects of this field).

 In October 2018, the John P Clay Graduate Scholarship in Manuscript and Text Cultures: Sanskrit was awarded to Tara (Fabienne) Hathaway.